iionly/recentdiscussions/README.md

 Installation
 ------------

+1. If you have a previous version of the Recent discussions plugin installed, disable the plugin, then remove the plugin's folder from the mod directory before installing the new version,
-1. Copy the recentdiscussions folder in the mod directory of your Elgg installation,
+2. Copy the recentdiscussions folder in the mod directory of your Elgg installation,
-2. Enable the plugin in the admin section.
+3. Enable the plugin in the admin section.
-3. The widget can now be added to profile pages/dashboards.
+4. The widget can now be added to profile pages/dashboards.
-4. Optionally: if you have the Widget Manager plugin installed, you can add the recentdiscussions widget to your index page.
+5. Optionally: if you have the Widget Manager plugin installed, you can add the recentdiscussions widget to your index page.